amplitude/amplitude-docs/content/collections/data/en/visual-labeling.md

 ## Limitations

-* **Event streams**: Labeled events are not currently available in live events or the event stream in user lookup and Session Replay.
-You'll see the raw `Element clicked` and `Element changed` events.
+* **Event streams**: Labeled events are not available in live events, or in the event stream in user lookup and Session Replay.
+The raw `Element clicked` and `Element changed` events are visible instead.
 * **Google Chrome extension**: The Amplitude Event Explorer Chrome extension only displays raw events from the browser, so labeled events will not appear.
 * ** Destination event streaming **: Labeled events cannot be sent to destinations with [event streaming](/docs/data/destination-event-streaming-overview).
 However, you can use your labeled events to define cohorts and then leverage cohort syncing to integrate with (other destinations)[/docs/data/destination-catalog].